Aijin28/UltraGuitartron3000/README.md

 ## Introduction

-The goal of this application is to make learning process of scales and buiding chords easier.
+The goal of this application is to make learning process of scales and building chords easier.
+It allows to create user account, count how many times target chord/scale has been practised and how many were practised successfully.

 ## Prerequisite